-Practice Tip: Even a sworn denial may be insufficient to deny a sworn account.
-Defendant's verified denial must address the facts on which the defendant intends to rebut the plaintiff's sworn account affidavit.
-In Woodhaven Partners, Ltd. v.
+- 1) Even a sworn denial may be insufficient to deny a sworn account.
+Defendant's verified denial must address the facts on which the defendant intends to rebut plaintiff's sworn account affidavit.
+See Woodhaven Partners, Ltd. v.
 Shamoun & Norman, L.L.P., 422 S.W.3d 821 (Tex.
-App.-Dallas 2014, no pet.), discussed at page 9, a broad, generalized denial of the sworn account was held insufficient.

-Practice Tip: If Plaintiff files an amended pleading with a substantially different sworn account, Defendant must file a sworn denial of the amended sworn account.
+App.-Dallas 2014, no pet.)(a broad, generalized denial of the sworn account was held insufficient), discussed herein at II, D. Read every sworn denial with Woodhaven Partners in mind.
+It may be a powerful tool, to be often applied.
+See discussion, page 11. - 2) Carefully review amended pleadings.
+If Plaintiff files an amended pleading with a substantially different sworn account, Defendant must file a sworn denial of the amended sworn account.
 See Southern Mgmt.
 Servs. v.
 SM Energy Co., 398 S.W.3d 350, 356 (Tex.
 App.-Houston [14th Dist.]
-2013, no pet.).

-Practice Tip: A 190.2(b)(6) discovery request should be made on all expedited actions.
+2013, no pet.)(summary judgment for creditor affirmed because debtor failed to file a sworn denial of the amended account).
+See discussion, page 12. - 3) Make a Rule 190.2(b)(6) discovery request on all expedited actions.
 "In addition to the content subject to disclosure under Rule 194.2, a party may request disclosure of all documents, electronic information, and tangible items that the disclosing party has in its possession, custody, or control and may use to support its claims or defenses.
 A request for disclosure made pursuant to this paragraph is not considered a request for production."
 Rule 190.2(b)(6).
-The 190.2(b)(6) request should be specifically made in addition to the standard Requests For Disclosure under Rule 194.1.
-See also form discovery for expedited actions, Appendix B-1 through D, this paper.
+The 190.2(b)(6) request should be specifically made in addition to the standard Requests For Disclosure under Rule 194.
+See form discovery for expedited actions, Appendix B-1 through D, this paper.